BONUS! Interested in small cabin plans less than 2,000 sq ft? Get our three most popular smaller floor plans, featured in this article.

 Think carefully about what each space will be used for.
 A small home can be perfect for a couple looking to downsize.
 But if your dream is to entertain large gatherings, or invite the extended family over for dinner every week, then a small log home may not be practical or comfortable for your needs.

-Get Our 3 Most Popular Small Cabin Plans Mentioned in this Article!
+Get Our Top 3 Most Popular Small Cabin Plans!

-We have The Sequoia, The Everest and The Hardwood (with walkout) as PDF plans that you can use right away.
+We have The Cascade, The Everest and The Hardwood (with walkout) as PDF plans you can use right away.
 Just tell us where to send the PDF files and we’ll send them to your inbox right now.